DBEA55AED16C0C92252A6554BC1553B2 Clicky DBEA55AED16C0C92252A6554BC1553B2 Clicky

 Riyadh Air Boeing 787-9 delivery in Charleston

-One aircraft with registration HZ-RXAA was delivered during a ceremony at the Boeing factory in Charleston, in the presence of Boeing senior management, Riyadh Air CEO Tony Douglas and the governor of the Public Investment Fund, Yasir Al-Rumayyan.
+One aircraft with registration HZ-RXAA was delivered during a ceremony at the Boeing factory in Charleston, in the presence of Boeing senior management, including Kelly Ortberg and Stephanie Pope, Riyadh Air CEO Tony Douglas and the governor of the Public Investment Fund, Yasir Al-Rumayyan.
 The aircraft departed Charleston for Riyadh at 1.33 pm local time.

-Start My Test Flight →The second aircraft with registration HZ-RXAB was delivered from Everett and departed Paine Field at 8.57 am.
-This aircraft was expected to land in Riyadh half an hour ahead of the other one.
+The second aircraft with registration HZ-RXAB was delivered from Everett and departed Paine Field at 8.57 am.
+RXAA landed in Riyadh on Friday at 9.36 am local time, five minutes ahead of RXAB, which was preceding the “AA” when they were both over the Atlantic.
 In Riyadh, the airline will have an official welcome ceremony for guests and dignitaries.

 Take AirInsight for a Test Flight